ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 * **Raven/Tenants/FrequencyToCheckForIdleDatabases**
 	The time (in seconds) after which a check for an idle tenant database should be run.
 	_Default:_ 60

+* **Raven/Tenants/MaxConcurrentResourceLoads**
+	The maximum number of resources (databases, file systems) to be loaded simultaneously.
+	_Default:_ 8

+* **Raven/Tenants/ConcurrentResourceLoadTimeout**
+	The max time before a server will timeout if it doesn't get a free slot to load a resource (database or file systems) concurrently with other loading requests.
+	_Default:_ 00:00:15

 ### Quotas